MicrosoftDocs/azure-devops-docs/docs/report/dashboards/burndown-guidance.md

 ## General guidance

-Depending on the work items and time perioud you want to monitor, consider the following guidance.
+Depending on the work items and time period you want to monitor, consider the following guidance.

 | Monitor | Chart option |
 |---------|---------------|